MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/system-security/windows-defender-security-center/wdsc-device-performance-health.md

 The **Device performance & health** section contains information about hardware, devices, and drivers related to the machine.

 This section can be hidden from users of the machine.
-This option can be useful if you don't want employees in your organization to see or have access to user-configured options for the features shown in the section.
+This option can be useful if you don't want users in your organization to see or have access to user-configured options for the features shown in the section.

 ## Hide the Device performance & health section